chung-lab/SCAFE/scripts/README.md

 ```

 ### scafe.workflow.sc.pool [[top]](#0)<a name="3"></a>
-   This workflow process a single sample, from a cellranger bam file to tCRE UMI/cellbarcode count matrix
+   This workflow pool multiple samples for defining tCRE, starting from ctss files to tCRE UMI/cellbarcode count matrix

 ```
  Usage: